chensivan/codeon/README.md

 ## Getting started

-To start using Codeon you will first need to take care of some prerequisites to then install the plugin.
+To start using Codeon you will first need to take care of some prerequisites to install the plugin.
 Below there is a guide that will take you through the requirements for Codeon the installation process.